 To receive our monthly eNews as well as event notices and other updates, just enter your email address.

-The Glorney-Raisbeck Fellowships in Cardiovascular Diseases are awarded in support of research projects seeking better understanding of the causes, prevention and treatment of cardiovascular disease and that will advance the academic careers of young physician investigators.
+The Glorney-Raisbeck Fellowship Award in Cardiovascular Diseases are awarded in support of research projects seeking better understanding of the causes, prevention and treatment of cardiovascular disease and that will advance the academic careers of young physician investigators.

 Candidates must be enrolled in an ACGME-approved clinical training program in cardiovascular diseases or in an ACGME-approved residency that will qualify for a planned clinical cardiovascular diseases training program.
 The proposed research must be conducted at institutions located in New York City, Long Island, or Westchester County, New York, and fellows must commit at least eighty percent of their time to the funded project.